-Emerald Spreader Yew is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+Nigra Yew is a dwarf conifer which is primarily valued in the landscape or garden for its broadly spreading habit of growth.
 It has dark green evergreen foliage which emerges light green in spring.
 The ferny sprays of foliage remain dark green throughout the winter.
-The fruits are showy red drupes displayed from early to late fall.